Chenzo/sea-of-thieves-map-map/README.md

 For issues and discussion, please use the main project Github page.

+Currently using a zoomed in (2x) version of the map.
+Might swap back.

 Credits & Licence
 --------------------------------------
 The Sea Of Thieves icons &amp; map are the property of [RARE](https://www.seaofthieves.com/) and are used without permission.